leiradel/rio2d/README.md

 Starts the execution on the object `target` of the subroutine whose name's [DJB2](http://www.cse.yorku.ca/~oz/hash.html) hash is `hash`, or use the name directly with the second version.
 Returns `true` if the subroutine was started, or `false` if it was not found.
 If the subroutine needs more arguments than the target object, they are passed after the `target` argument of this function.

-Keep in mind that the script is case-insensitive when evaluating the DJB2 hash of the subroutine name.
+Keep in mind that the script is **case-insensitive** when evaluating the DJB2 hash of the subroutine name.

 If the subroutine was successfully started, you don't have to do anything else to keep it running.

 * `bool rio2d::Script::runActionWithListener(cocos2d::Ref* listener, rio2d::Script::NotifyFunc port, Hash hash, cocos2d::Node* target, ...);`
 * `bool rio2d::Script::runActionWithListener(cocos2d::Ref* listener, rio2d::Script::NotifyFunc port, const char* name, cocos2d::Node* target, ...);`

-Just like the previous function2, but sets a function that will be notified when the script executes `signal` statements.
+Just like the previous functions, but sets a function that will be notified when the script executes `signal` statements.
 The function receiving the notification gets the `cocos2d::Node*` instance that is the target of the subroutine, and the DJB2 hash of the string which was the parameter to `signal`.

 ## Live editing

 Live editing can be easily achieved with the use of an embedded webserver like [civetweb](https://github.com/civetweb/civetweb).
-The *example* folder has an example, released in the public domain.
+The *example* folder has source code released in the public domain showing how to embed civetweb to implement live editing.
 Use [cURL](https://curl.haxx.se/) or another utility that can make POST requests to change the script anytime:

 `curl --data-binary @scripts.bas "http://192.168.2.5:8080/scripts.bas"`

 ## Script Syntax

-The *example* subfolder has a script which was used to test the game [Sky Defense](https://www.packtpub.com/game-development/cocos2d-x-example-beginners-guide).
+The *example* folder has a script which was used to test the game [Sky Defense](https://www.packtpub.com/game-development/cocos2d-x-example-beginners-guide).
 The script grammar is:

     script = subroutine* .